-Best cordless carpet cleaner: Bissell Pet Stain Eraser Cordless Portable Carpet Cleaner
+Best cordless: Bissell Pet Stain Eraser Cordless Portable Carpet Cleaner

 A rechargeable lithium battery powers this cordless carpet cleaner that’s ideal for whipping out whenever a spillage happens.
 The ready-mixed formula is stored in the machine so it’s always ready for use.
 Just spray, scrub, and suction.

 Best carpet cleaner on a budget: What you can get for under $125

 The best carpet cleaner machine we could find for less manages to pack an awful lot of punch for its price and size.
 It’s worth bearing in mind that, if you’re on a budget, you’re better spending your money on a higher-end portable cleaner, like our pick, rather than a lower-end full-size cleaner, as you’ll get more effective cleaning from the portable option.